Strong-viscosity Solutions: Semilinear Parabolic PDEs and Path-dependent PDEs: Abstract

 \section{Abstract}

-The aim of the present work is the introduction of a viscosity type solution, called \emph{strong-viscosity solution} to distinguish it from the classical one, with the following peculiarities: it is a purely analytic object; it can be easily adapted to more general equations than classical partial differential equations.
+The aim of the present work is the introduction of a viscosity type solution, called \emph{strong-viscosity solution} emphasizing also a similarity with the existing notion of \emph{strong solution} in the literature.
+It has the following peculiarities: it is a purely analytic object; it can be easily adapted to more general equations than classical partial differential equations.
 First, we introduce the notion of strong-viscosity solution for semilinear parabolic partial differential equations, defining it, in a few words, as the pointwise limit of classical solutions to perturbed semilinear parabolic partial differential equations; we compare it with the standard definition of viscosity solution.
 Afterwards, we extend the concept of strong-viscosity solution to the case of semilinear parabolic path-dependent partial differential equations, providing an existence and uniqueness result.

 {\bf Keywords:} strong-viscosity solutions; viscosity solutions; backward stochastic differential equations; path-dependent partial differential equations.

 {\bf AMS 2010 subject classifications:} 35D40; 35R15; 60H10; 60H30.